The (b)right future of batteries in Perth

-Every year thousands of tonnes of batteries are used in Australia, many of which dangerously end up in landfill.
+Every year thousands of tonnes of batteries are used in Australia, many of which dangerously end up in landfills.
 The metals found in alkaline and rechargeable batteries include cadmium, mercury and lead.
 If left exposed, these metals can leak and contaminate the soil and groundwater, causing significant health and environmental risks.
-Rechargeable batteries are considered a hazardous waste and should never be thrown away as general waste.
+Rechargeable batteries are considered hazardous waste and should never be thrown away as general waste.

 Luckily there are ways you can easily recycle your household batteries: